Understanding the needs of the individual, addressing both mind and body

 Carl, who sits in a wheelchair and has little capacity to support himself.

-Doris, who is not able to bear her own weight when standing and is dependent on caregivers in most situations.
+Doris, who is not able to weight bear through her feet and is dependent on caregivers in most situations.

 Emma, who is completely bedridden and totally dependent.